vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 {{< loom "a60f7e69b5044fc5bbfe5d5c2219ddb3" >}}

 {{< alert warning >}}
-Be careful with this step as your account can not be connected to multiple organizations.
+Be careful with this step as your account cannot be connected to multiple organizations.
 If you want to join an existing organization, please reach out to a system administrator of your team for you to be added.
 {{< /alert >}}

 **If you have been added to an organization by a System Administrator already.**